-All patients undergoing surgery for urolithiasis at a tertiary care stone referral center are prospectively enrolled into an institutional review board (IRB) approved stone registry.
-Specific review board approval for this study was not required as this data collection was classified as a quality assessment and improvement activity per institutional guidelines.
-Patients who underwent ureteroscopy (URS) and percutaneous nephrolithotomy (PCNL) procedures performed at two high volume, tertiary care sites at the Cleveland Clinic were identified.
+All patients undergoing surgery for urolithiasis at a tertiary care stone referral center are prospectively enrolled into an institutional review board (IRB)-approved stone registry.
+Specific review board approval for this study was not required, as this data collection was classified as a quality assessment and improvement activity per institutional guidelines.
+Patients who underwent ureteroscopy (URS) and percutaneous nephrolithotomy (PCNL) procedures performed at two high-volume, tertiary care sites at the Cleveland Clinic were identified.
 Patient demographics were recorded.
-An online smartphone-accessible data collection instrument was created through the REDCap (Research Electronic Data Capture) system which allowed for discrete time recording.10 Parameters were recorded in real time during the procedures.
-Two of the study investigators collected all of the data over a 3-month period.
-Given the nature of the study, it was determined that 50 index cases over a 3-month period was appropriate for showing generalizable trends in our surgeons' practices.
-All operating room staff were blinded to the study and purpose of observing personnel's presence excluding the two endourologists performing the procedures.
+An online, smartphone-accessible data-collection instrument was created through the Research Electronic Data Capture (REDCap) system, which allowed for discrete time-recording.
+10 Parameters were recorded in real time during the procedures.
+Two of the study investigators collected all of the data over a three-month period.
+Given the nature of the study, it was determined that 50 index cases over a threemonth period was appropriate for showing generalizable trends in our surgeons' practices.
+All operating room staff were blinded to the study and purpose of observing personnel's presence, excluding the two endourologists performing the procedures.
 Delays were defined as events that prevented case progression, specific potential scenarios and delay criteria were established prior to data collection.
 Delays were considered "pre-start" if they occurred after the patient entered the room and before scope insertion, which was considered to be the start of the procedure.
 "Intraoperative delays" occurred between the start and end of the procedure.

 There were no significant operational differences between the two endourologists.
-The equipment for the procedures was primarily stored in the operating room core area, and was brought into the room during case set up.
+The equipment for the procedures was primarily stored in the OR core area and was brought into the room during case setup.
 Both surgeons provided the nursing team with lists of equipment to be opened prior to the case or available in the room and distance to stored equipment outside of the room was similar between the two sites.
 The OR team was comprised of a circulating genitourinary subspecialized nurse, one scrub nurse, a nurse anesthetist, anesthesiologist, the surgeon, and an endourology fellow.
 All patients were anesthetized using isoflurane and intubated with laryngeal mask airway or endotracheal tube at the anesthesiologist's discretion.
 No patients received spinal anesthesia.

 During the data collection phase, delays were categorized as shown in Table 1, column 1.
-These categories were retrospectively refined into 4 groups: 1 - Missing or contaminated equipment, 2 - missing personnel, 3 - equipment malfunction, or 4 - interruptions due to case complexity or unexpected challenges (Table 1, column 2).
+These categories were retrospectively refined into 4 groups: 1) missing or contaminated equipment; 2) missing personnel; 3) equipment malfunction; or 4) interruptions due to case complexity or unexpected challenges (Table 1, column 2).
 The first two categories were regarded as preventable and the latter two were regarded as non-preventable.
-Our institution requires the attending anesthesiologist to be present for pre-procedure time-out and induction.
+Our institution requires the attending anesthesiologist to be present for pre-procedure timeout and induction.
 Thus, delays due to anesthesiologist not being present were counted in category 2.

-Estimates of charges were collected for CPT (current procedural terminology) codes for ureteroscopy and PCNL: 52352, 52353, 52356, 50080 and 50081 and based on level II-IV billing across both sites.
-At our institution, operating room charges varied based on case complexity and site.
-Ureteroscopy was charged at \$64 at the tertiary-level satellite hospital and \$77/minute at the main campus.
+Estimates of charges were collected for current procedural terminology (CPT) codes for URS and PCNL: 52352, 52353, 52356, 50080, and 50081, and based on level II-IV billing across both sites.
+At our institution, OR charges varied based on case complexity and site.
+URS was charged at \$64 at the tertiary-level satellite hospital and \$77/minute at the main campus.
 Similarly, PCNL was charged at \$92 and \$115/minute, at each site, respectively.
-Given that charges can be variable between institutions, we utilized the OR cost estimate of \$37/min as published by Childers et al in an effort to make our findings more generalizable.9
+Given that charges can be variable between institutions, we used the OR cost estimate of \$37/min as published by Childers et al in an effort to make our findings more generalizable.9 sis was performed using R Statistical Software (R Foundation for Statistical Computing, Vienna, Austria).